Thirty years of the finite volume method for solid mechanics: History of the finite volume method for computational solid mechanics

 \section{History of the finite volume method for computational solid mechanics}

 The development of the finite volume method for solid mechanics has occurred independently in a number of forms, with finite difference methods, computational fluid mechanics algorithms, and finite element methods providing much of the inspiration.
-This section gives an overview of the historical development of these finite volume methods, where each variant is considered in turn; in-depth dissections of the technical details are left to the subsequent section.
-Although the field is small and fragmented, there are a number of notable partial reviews, including those of \citet{Maneeratana2000b}, \citet{Aboudi2004}, \citet{Charalambakis2006}, \citet{Pindera2009}, \citet{Vaz2009}, Cavalcante \etal \citep{Cavalcante2012c, Cavalcante2016}, \citet{Haj-Ali2012}, and \citet{Gong2013}.
+This section gives an overview of the historical development of these finite volume methods.
+The treatise is primarily partitioned based on the grid arrangement, where comments regarding the solution algorithm and stabilisation scheme are given where appropriate.
+In-depth dissections of the technical details are left to Section \ref{sec:compareFiniteVolumeVariants}.
+While the field is small and fragmented, there are a number of notable reviews worth mentioning, including those of \citet{Maneeratana2000b}, \citet{Vaz2009} and Cavalcante \etal \citep{Cavalcante2012c}.

 Before delving into details of influential publications, it is insightful to first consider the literature landscape as a whole.
 To this end, Figure \ref{fig:publicationHistogram} presents a histogram of the publications in the area to-date, separated into journal articles, conferences, Ph.D. theses, Masters theses and books.
+Of course, exact records of each publication type are difficult to track and consequently the data should be taken as indicative.

-To complement this, Table \ref{table:literatureMap} gives the finite volume solid mechanics references chronologically and separated into distinct variants, while Figure \ref{fig:journalArticleCounts} lists the most popular international journals for publishing finite volume solid mechanics articles.
-Both peer-reviewed and non-peer-reviewed publications have been included in Table \ref{table:literatureMap}; whereas, in Figure \ref{fig:journalArticleCounts} only journals with greater than five articles have been included.
+To complement this, Figure \ref{fig:journalArticleCounts} lists the most popular international journals for publishing finite volume solid mechanics articles; only journals with greater than five articles have been included.

-Furthermore, Table \ref{table:mostCitedArticles} lists the most cited articles related to the finite volume method for solid mechanics; the references have been listed in order of decreasing number of citations, and only articles with greater than fifty citations have been included, according to Google Scholar citations on 25$^{th}$ August 2018.
-Care should be taken when interpreting the data, as the number of citations may not be directly proportional to impact on the field; for example, \citet{Weller1998} has by far the greatest number of citations; however, a significant percentage of its received citations are related to its computational fluid solid mechanics developments, rather than its solid mechanics contributions.
+Furthermore, a table of the most cited articles related to the finite volume method for solid mechanics can be found in Appendix A.